Professor Rhona Smith

 - Smith R. Interaction between International Human Rights Law and the European Legal Framework.
 In: Geiger, C, ed.
 Research Handbook on Human Rights and Intellectual Property.
 London, UK: Edward Elgar, 2015.

 - Smith R. Prevention and Human Rights.
 In: Mihr, A; Gibney, M, ed.
 The SAGE Handbook of Human Rights.
-Sage, 2014.
+Sage Publications Ltd, 2014.

 - Smith R. Yilmaz-Dogan v The Netherlands (CERD): forum shopping and intersecting grounds of discrimination thirty years later.
 In: Brems E; Desmet E, ed.
 Integrated Human Rights in Practice - Rewriting Human Rights Decisions.
 Cheltenham: Edward Elgar, 2017, pp.518.